-Creative Minds International Public Charter School (the "School") was incorporated as a non-stock and not-for-profit organization in 2011 under the laws of the District of Columbia.
+Creative Minds International Public Charter School (the "School") was incorporated as a nonstock and not-for-profit organization in 2011 under the laws of the District of Columbia.
 On July 1, 2012, the School entered into a 15-year Charter School Agreement with the District of Columbia Public Charter School Board.
 The School's mission is to provide young children with the skills required for successful participation in a global society.
 To accomplish the mission, the School designed a highly engaging program based on an international project and arts-based curriculum that includes foreign language instruction as well as standards-based literacy and mathematics.

 During April 2017, Creative Families Association ("CFA") was incorporated in the District of Columbia.
 CFA was established to raise funds for the School's betterment and will be governed by parents of students attending the School.
-CFA's application to be recognized as a tax exempt organization under Section 501(c)(3) of the Internal Revenue Code is currently pending.
-Until the tax exempt application is approved, the School has full discretion over CFA's operations, therefore all assets, liabilities, and activities of CFA are included in the accompanying financial statements.
+CFA's application to be recognized as a tax exempt organization under Section 501(c)(3) of the Internal Revenue Code was accepted on April 20, 2018.
+Until the tax exempt application was approved, the School had full discretion over CFA's operations, therefore all assets, liabilities, and activities of CFA were included in the accompanying financial statements as of June 30, 2017 but have been excluded as of June 30, 2018.